-Planning the pre-game meals and being ready to enjoy the action he night before a big sporting event requires extra effort to ensure plenty of carbohydrates are eaten and there has been sufficient fluid intake to guarantee a good state of hydration.
-Often, this happens on a Friday night when busy families are pushed for time and spare energy.
+The night before a big sporting event requires extra effort to ensure plenty of carbohydrate is eaten and fluid intake has been sufficient to ensure a good state of hydration.
+Often this happens on a Friday night when busy families are pushed for time and spare energy.